xinyiqian97/xinyiqian97.github.io/_teaching/2023-fall-teaching.md

 location: "Berkeley, CA"
 ---

-Led a team of 7 lab TAs for this course with 500+ enrollment, and I was in charge of preparing lab materials.
+Led a team of 7 lab TAs for this course with 500+ enrollment and was in charge of preparing lab materials.